The Fiddler’s Companion

 THAT'S MY GAL.
 AKA and see "Sam's Rag."

 THAT'S MY RABBIT, MY DOG CAUGHT IT.
 AKA ‑ "The Little Rose (is Gone)."
 Old‑Time, Breakdown.
 USA; Ky., W.Va. (as "The Little Rose").
 C Major.
-Standard.
+Standard tuning.
 AABB.
 Mark Wilson and Guthrie Meade have both independently pointed out that the tune has been recorded by Calhoun County, West Virginia, fiddler Wilson Douglas as "The Little Rose."
 Meade (1980) records an odd feature of the Walters' recording:

 The instrumental breaks, which add variety and intensity to the